ArKT-7/won-deployer/guide/English/won-deployer-install-en.md

 ### Notes:
 > [!NOTE]
-> First-time Installation: you have to use only MIUI or HyperOS to install Windows with WoN-deployer.
+> First-time Installation: you have to use only MIUI or HyperOS to install Windows using WoN-deployer.
 After that, you can flash any custom ROM.
 >
 > Reinstallation (with repartitioning): Same as first-time installation.
 >